lsst-uk/lsst-ir-fusion/dmu4/readme.md

 ```

 Occasionally the resources given to each patch or image in the slurm file need to be increased for failed patches or images.
 They should be set such that the majority (>95%) pass first time but checks must be made to see any that require increased resources and rerunning.

+## Run details

+We have conducted numerous test and production runs since the start of the project in 2020.

+### First prototype December 2020

+We conducted the first run in December 2020.
+This version was only VISTA Ks band detected.
+In that regard and some other crucial ways it differs from the later runs which are all band detected.
+Later runs also had changes to the photometric reference catalogues and additional measurements included.

+### Second prototype run April 2021

+We conducted a full overlap run in April 2021.
+This will likely be the last run using the gen 2 Butler.
+This run is all band selected and includes Kron, CModel, and convolved aperture fluxes.